mikemcbride/website/blog/why-use-build-tools/index.md

 status: publish
 type: post
 published: true
+excerpt: One question I get a lot from people who are just starting out with web development is along the lines of "why is there all this extra overhead for a build process?", and I remember when I was starting out and wondered the exact same thing.
 ---

 One question I get a lot from people who are just starting out with web development is along the lines of "why is there all this extra overhead for a build process?", and I remember when I was starting out and wondered the exact same thing.
 My first website loaded Bootstrap's CSS and JS onto every page, and had page-specific styles in a `style` tag at the top.
 Any scripts I had were inside a `script` tag at the bottom of the page.
 I looked at things like Grunt, Bower, and npm and wondered why people were making it so darn complicated.
 After all, why is it so difficult to load a CSS file and a maybe a couple scripts into a page?